Regularized mean curvature flow for invariant hypersurfaces in a Hilbert space and its application to gauge theory: The regularized mean curvature flow

+{\it Example 2.1.}\ We consider the case where $f$ is isoparametric.
+Then First we recall the notion of an isoparametric submanifold in a Hilbert space.
+If the normal connection of $f$ is flat and if the principal curvatures of $f$ for $v$ are constant for any parallel normal vector field $v$, then it is called an {\it isoparametric submanifold}.
+Then, by analyzing the focal structure of $f$, we can show that the set $\Lambda$ of all the principal curvatures of $f$ is given by

 where $\lambda_a$'s are parallel sections of the normal bundle $T^{\perp}M$ and $b_a$'s are positive constants greater than one.
-See the proof of Theorem A in \cite{Koi} in detail about the proof of this fact.
-In the proof, the only isoparametric submanifolds arising from equifocal submanifolds in symmetric space of compact type are treated but the discussion in the proof is valid for generel isoparametric submanifolds in a Hilbert space.
-Hence the spectrum ${\rm Spec}\,(A_u)_v$ of the shape operator $(A_u)_v$ for each normal vector $v$ of $M$ at $u\in M$ is given by
+See the first-half part of the proof of Theorem A in \cite{Koi1} about the proof of this fact.
+Note that, even if Theorem A in \cite{Koi1} is a result for isoparametric submanifolds in a Hilbert space arising from equifocal submanifolds in symmetric space of compact type, the first-half part of the proof is discussed for general isoparametric submanifolds in a Hilbert space.
+Hence the spectrum ${\rm Spec}\,(A_u)_v$ of the shape operator $(A_u)_v$ for each normal vector $v$ of $f$ at $u\in M$ is given by

 Hence the regularized trace ${\rm Tr}_r\,(A_u)_v$ is given by

 From this fact, it directly follows that $\rho_u$ is linear.